pymssql/pymssql/docs/index.rst

 A simple database interface for `Python`_ that builds on top of `FreeTDS`_ to provide a Python DB-API (`PEP-249`_) interface to `Microsoft SQL Server`_.

-The 2.x branch of pymssql is built on the latest release of FreeTDS which **removes many of the limitations** found with older FreeTDS versions and the 1.x branch.
+The wheels of pymssql are built against the latest release of FreeTDS and could be found on `PyPI Project`_.

 Resources
 ---------

-* `Docs & Project Home`_
+* `Project Home`_

   * :doc:`Quick Start <pymssql_examples>`
   * :doc:`FAQ & Troubleshooting <faq>`